 After 3 wonderful days exploring this amazing place todays walk will summarise everything we have seen in one day.

-From Deep Creek we will head across Eddystone Point to a white and seemingly endless beach before navigating our way around some headlands with those famous orange boulders.
+From Picnic Rock area we will head across Eddystone Point to a white and seemingly endless beach before navigating our way around some headlands with those famous orange boulders.

 The last section of our walk today takes us inland through coastal tea tree and heath country.